-In other words, companies that go by the first school of thought appear to be conscious of “protecting products with patents”, and companies that go by the second school of thought appear to be conscious of “letting patents earn a profit”.
+In other words, companies that adhere to the first school of thought appear to be conscious of “protecting products with patents”, and companies that follow the second school of thought appear to be conscious of “using patents to earn a profit”.

-I believe that companies that go by this second school of thought are able to obtain another form of revenue by monetizing their patents, in addition to obtaining revenue via patent protection of their products.
+I believe that companies that follow this second school of thought are able to obtain another form of revenue by monetizing their patents in addition to obtaining revenue via patent protection of their products.

-We at INFORT continue to encourage our clients to take up an IP strategy (an ‘aggressive’ IP strategy) having the above-mentioned second school of thought, and it is our desire to support our clients in order to monetize their patents.
+We at INFORT continue to encourage our clients to adopt an IP strategy (an ‘aggressive’ IP strategy) aligning with the aforementioned second school of thought, and it is our utmost desire to support our clients in order to enable the monetization of their patents.

 INFORT PATENT FIRM